Snowplow parenting is a style of parenting where the parents constantly force obstacles and challenges out of their kids’ paths.

 The following are signs that one is a snowplow parent:

-You are very Nosy
+You Are Very Nosy

-Always in a hurry to help
+Always in a Hurry to Help

-Snowplow parenting features parents who are always in a rush to help their kids whenever they face difficulties, even the slightest.
 Trying to always make things easier for your child is another sign that you might be snowplow parenting.
-Sometimes allowing kids to stress over things help them learn.
+Sometimes, allowing kids to stress over things helps them learn.

-The Effects of Snowplow Parenting
+Effects of Snowplow Parenting

-Snowplow parenting may seem favorable to the children, as it mainly helps them live a stress-free and comfortable life, but there are other effects that Snowplow parenting can have on children.
+Snowplow parenting may seem favorable to children, as it mainly helps them live a stress-free and comfortable life, but there are other effects that Snowplow parenting can have on children.

 Desirable challenges are an effective teaching tool, and children who can’t handle feeling upset or giving up at the first hint of difficulty are less likely to learn.

 Snowplow parenting results in poor problem-solving skills in children.
-This is because children brought up by snowplow parents are used to having all their problems being solved by their parents.
+This is because children brought up by snowplow parents are used to having all their problems solved by their parents.

 A snowplow parent may persuade their child to take the lead in a play or join the most competitive soccer team.